How to enable and use Windows Hello

 Is a Hello PIN secure?

-• A PIN number must be at least 6 digits long
+• Must be at least 6 digits long.

-• A PIN does not grant access to online resources, like MyUI or Office 365.
+• Does not grant access to online accounts like MyUI or Office 365.

-• A PIN is protected against brute force attacks through increasing PIN lockout delays
+• Protects against brute force attacks by implementing lockout delays after failed attempts.

 Known Issues and Considerations